Hi there. Thank you for stopping by.

 My name is Michael A. Van Kerckhove.
 I am a writer with performance and executive & volunteer nonprofit experience.
 Sometimes all at once.

-I am a native Detroiter, long time Chicagoan, and new-ish Nashvillian.
-I’ve also spent time in Kalamazoo & Ypsilanti/Ann Arbor, Michigan and South Bend, Indiana.
+I am a native Detroiter and long time Chicagoan.
+I’ve also spent time in Nashville; Kalamazoo & Ypsilanti/Ann Arbor, Michigan; and South Bend, Indiana.

 I’ve written, performed, and published much creative nonfiction, including personal and researched stories.
 I have multiple fictions in various stages of progress.
 I’ve started writing poetry again, sometimes even with line breaks.
 I used to write plays, but not so much anymore.

 In my nonprofit life, I served four years from 2013-2017 as the Executive Director of Theatre for Young Audiences/USA, leading the US Center for ASSITEJ International, a world reaching organization “dedicated to the artistic, cultural, and educational rights of children and young people across the globe.”
 I also served as a marketing and events intern for Open Books, a literacy organization and bookstore in Chicago, and was a volunteer in their Creative Writing Workshops program.
-Since moving to Nashville, I’ve worked with the LGBT Chamber of Commerce as coordinator for their TASTE 2017 fundraiser event.
-I am looking to continue my service to Nashville and Middle Tennessee through advocacy & stewardship, the arts, education & literacy, the environment & conservation, writing & publishing.
+In Nashville, I worked with the LGBT Chamber of Commerce as coordinator for their TASTE 2017 fundraiser event.
+I am looking to continue my service to Chicago, Illinois, and the greater Midwest through advocacy & stewardship, the arts, education & literacy, the environment & conservation, writing & publishing.
 For more about my nonprofit experience, visit the Nonprofit Page of this site.

 I am a graduate of Western Michigan University’s Theatre and English Departments and of DePaul University’s Master of Arts in Writing & Publishing.
 I completed one year of IUSB’s MA English program while in South Bend.